Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Experiment Details and Results

 \textbf{Training Setup.} Training consists of three stages.
 In the first stage, we extend LaViDa to region-level tasks such as grounding.
 In the second stage, we perform large-scale pretraining on text-to-image generation tasks.
 In the final stage, we jointly train the model on a mix of understanding, generation, and interleaved tasks.
-We document the training hyperparameters, datasets used, active parameter count, and other relevant details in Table \ref{tab:training-stages}.
+We document the training hyperparameters, the datasets used, the active parameter count, and other relevant details in Table \ref{tab:training-stages}.

 In addition, we implement a dataset mix scheduler that dynamically adjusts the sampling weight of each dataset throughout training to address data imbalance.
-Specifically, we assign a high weight to new capabilities at the start of each training stage and gradually decay the weight over time.
-For example, in Stage 1 we have fewer than 1M grounding samples but over 10M image-level understanding samples.
-To enable efficient acquisition of grounding capability while preventing overfitting, we set the grounding-to-understanding ratio to 3:1 initially, which is gradually decreased to 1:3.
+Specifically, we assign a high weight to new capabilities at the beginning of each training stage and gradually decay the weight over time.
+For example, in Stage 1 we have fewer than 1M grounding samples but more than 10M image-level understanding samples.
+To enable efficient acquisition of grounding capability while preventing overfitting, we initially set the grounding-to-understanding ratio to 3:1, which is gradually decreased to 1:3.
 We provide further analysis of the scheduler in Section \ref{sec:ablation-schedular}.